pellcorp/creality-wiki/docs/installation/firmware-requirements.md

 # Switching to Beta

+!!! note

-# CURRENTLY SWITCHING TO THE BETA CHANNEL MAY CAUSE SOFT BRICK OF YOUR PRINTER REQUIRING AN EMERGENCY FACTORY RESET.
+    CURRENTLY SWITCHING TO THE BETA CHANNEL MAY CAUSE SOFT BRICK OF YOUR PRINTER REQUIRING AN EMERGENCY FACTORY RESET.

 - Step 1 - change cartographer.conf